archfz/cypress-terminal-report/README.md

 directory.
 You should add `it.only` to the test case you are working on to speed up development.

 ## Release Notes

+- Fixed issue where output to file would insert at incorrect position for JSON when ran from GUI.
+- Reworked the file output processing code and thus the API changed as well.
+Custom output processors will have to be updated to current API when upgrading to this version.
+Check [readme section](#custom-output-log-processor).
+- Added printing to terminal of time spent in milliseconds for output files to be written.
+- Improved Error instanceof checking for console log arguments printing.
+- Update cypress to 5.0.0 in tests to confirm compatibility.

 #### 1.4.2